tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

  - This feature means if vRouters doesn't have a prefix with that route-target, control plane drop that prefix when it received

 Since in cloud service, customer uses limited part of cloud providers' DCs, and different customer will use different route-target, vRouters and controllers don't need to know all the prefixes.
-Route target filtering feature makes that behaivor possible, and dramatically reduce the number of prefixes each vRouter (and each controller if RR is used between them) needs to take care of, which makes this control plane much more scalable.
+Route target filtering feature makes that behavior possible, and dramatically reduce the number of prefixes each vRouter (and each controller if RR is used between them) needs to take care of, which makes this control plane much more scalable.

 Combininng them with other features like security-policy, network-policy/logical-router (it is similar to VPC peerling or transit-gateway in AWS), I think it will be a good candidate of VPC infrastructure (similar to AWS/Azure/GCP VPC/vnet) for both of private cloud or managed cloud world, and that makes it so interesting platform which is worth a try.